 PWYP members now span 60 countries, with national affiliated campaigns in more than 35 of these, with their own national coordinators.
 Representatives from the entire coalition meet every three years for an international strategy meeting.

-The PWYP global network is supported by an international secretariat, based in London (and a MENA/Iraq coordinator based in Lebanon).
+The PWYP global network is supported by an international secretariat, six are based in London and five regional coordinators are based in Beirut, Kiev, Nairobi, N’djamena and Niamey.
 The principal role of the PWYP international secretariat is to service and support our affiliated national coalitions and members, and in so doing, sustain a cohesive, strong and vibrant global PWYP network.

 Given the massive growth of the coalition in recent years, PWYP undertook a strategic review of its global advocacy priorities and scope for the period 2012-2015.
 As part of this process PWYP developed a new global governance structure, new strategic pillars (along with a fresh strategic framework), and new membership principles and criteria.

-PWYP national affiliated coalitions currently exist in Australia, Azerbaijan, Belgium, Burkina Faso, Cambodia, Cameroon, Canada, Central African Republic, Chad, Cote d’Ivoire, Democratic Republic of Congo, France, Gabon, Ghana, Guinea, Guinea-Bissau, Indonesia, Iraq, Kazakhstan, Kenya, Kyrgyz Republic, Liberia, Madagascar, Mali, Mauritania, Mongolia, Mozambique, Niger, Nigeria, Norway, Papua New Guinea, Senegal, Sierra Leone, Republic of Congo, Tanzania, Timor-Leste, Togo, Uganda, the United Kingdom, United States, Yemen, Zambia and Zimbabwe.
+PWYP national affiliated coalitions currently exist in Australia, Azerbaijan, Burkina Faso, Cambodia, Cameroon, Canada, Central African Republic, Chad, Cote d’Ivoire, Democratic Republic of Congo, France, Gabon, Ghana, Guinea, Guinea-Bissau, Indonesia, Iraq, Kazakhstan, Kenya, Kyrgyz Republic, Liberia, Mali, Mauritania, Mongolia, Mozambique, Niger, Nigeria, Norway, Sierra Leone, Republic of Congo, Tanzania, Timor-Leste, Togo, Uganda, the United Kingdom, United States, Yemen, Zambia and Zimbabwe.

-In addition to these coalitions, PWYP has individual member organisations in Afghanistan, Albania, Algeria, Angola, Australia, Bolivia, Botswana, Czech Republic, Denmark, Ecuador, Equatorial Guinea, Germany, India, Ireland, Malawi, Mozambique, Nepal, Netherlands, Peru, Philippines, Sao Tome and Principe, South Korea, Spain, Switzerland and Tajikistan.
+In addition to these coalitions, PWYP has individual member organisations in Afghanistan, Belgium, Albania, Algeria, Angola, Australia, Bolivia, Botswana, Czech Republic, Denmark, Ecuador, Equatorial Guinea, Germany, India, Ireland, Madagascar, Malawi, Mozambique, Nepal, Netherlands, Papua New Guinea, Peru, Philippines, Sao Tome and Principe, Senegal, South Korea, Spain, Switzerland and Tajikistan.

 PWYP campaigns for a world where natural resources will benefit all citizens, those of future generations as well as those of today.
 We believe that introducing transparency and accountability at every step along the extractive industry value chain will ensure that natural resources are managed responsibly.